ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Experiments

 \subsection{Ablation Study}

 To thoroughly evaluate the effectiveness of different components of \modelname, we conduct ablation studies on three different aspects: formulations of prompt distribution, inference strategies, and choices of image encoder.
-Due to the page limit, the quantitative comparison against VRP-SAM with the same number of learnable parameters as ours, the effects of different inference strategies, and more choices of image encoder, are presented in \autoref{sec:quant-result-appendix}.
+Due to the page limit, our comparison against VRP-SAM with the same number of learnable parameters and more choices of image encoder, is presented in Appendix \hyperref[sec:quant-result-appendix]{Section~\ref{sec:quant-result-appendix}} .

-\textbf{Formulations of Prompt Distribution.} As discussed in Section \ref{sec:vpe}, a straightforward approach to modeling the prompt distribution $P(\bm{z}|I_r, M_r, I_t)$ is to assume it follows a multivariate Gaussian distribution.
+\textbf{Formulations of Prompt Distribution.} As discussed in \hyperref[sec:vpe]{Section~\ref{sec:vpe}}, a straightforward approach to modeling the prompt distribution $P(\bm{z}|I_r, M_r, I_t)$ is to assume it follows a multivariate Gaussian distribution.
 Consequently, we perform an ablation study under this assumption, applying the reparameterization trick inspired by VAE~\cite{vae}.
-As shown in \autoref{tab:ablation-params}, using the same number of Monte Carlo samples, \modelname\ with Gaussian prompt distributions consistently underperforms compared to t-distributions across all folds of PASCAL-5$^i$.
-This result highlights that the heavy-tailed nature of the t-distribution encourages a more robust mean prompt by increasing the likelihood of sampling outlier prompts, which in turn significantly enhances our testing performance on novel classes.
+As shown in \autoref{tab:ablation-params}, with different $K$ and $\nu$, \modelname\ with Gaussian prompt distributions consistently under-perform compared to t-distributions.
+This result highlights that the heavy-tailed nature of the t-distribution encourages a more robust mean prompt by enforcing a larger 4th-order curvature penalty, which in turn significantly enhances our testing performance on novel classes.

 \textbf{Choices of Image Encoder.} Image encoder, as part of the prompt encoder, plays an important role in generating accurate prompt embeddings.
 A more powerful image encoder can generate image embeddings with more accurate semantics, hence leading to better prompt embeddings.
 To evaluate the generalizability of our method, we use a powerful self-supervised image encoder, the pre-trained DINO-v2~\cite{dinov2} ViT-B to extract visual features.
 As shown in \autoref{tab:ablation-dinov2}, we can see that DINOv2 indeed can significantly improve the mIOU for both VRP-SAM and our method, compared with ResNet-50.
 More importantly, we achieve a higher mIoU compared to VRP-SAM when both methods utilize DINOv2 as the image encoder.
 This result highlights the strong generalization capability of our variational prompt encoder across different image encoders.